- Data Mining and Data Warehousing

 8."Data Mining and Warehousing" by M Sudheep Elayidom

-“Data Mining and Warehousing” Book Review: This book covers the basic concepts of data mining and warehousing.
-It also includes many case studies from experts in the field that provide a practical understanding of the subject matter to the students.
-The detailed explanations on the practical side with software tools such as Oracle BI, Weka and R are also included in the book.
-All the latest research trends in data mining such as ensemble learning, Web mining, bioinformatics and data warehousing with Oracle BI are discussed in detail.
-In addition it also discusses spatial data mining, big data, cloud computing and CRM.
-The book is useful for graduate and undergraduate students of computer science.
+“Data Mining and Warehousing” Book Review: This book is a comprehensive guide to the fundamental principles of data mining and warehousing.
+It features a range of case studies from industry experts, providing students with a practical understanding of the subject matter.
+The book delves into the practical aspects of data mining, complete with detailed explanations and software tools like Oracle BI, Weka, and R. It covers the latest research trends in the field, including ensemble learning, Web mining, bioinformatics, and data warehousing with Oracle BI.
+Additionally, it explores spatial data mining, big data, cloud computing, and CRM.
+The book is an ideal resource for both graduate and undergraduate students studying computer science.

 9."Python for Data Science for Dummies" by John Paul Mueller and Luca Massaron